kamilburda/batcher/docs/sections/Customization.md

 Process only layers having no color tag.

 By default, all layers with a color tag are excluded.
-To ignore only specific color tags, edit this constraint and add the color tags for the `Color tags` argument.
+To ignore only specific color tags, edit this constraint and add the color tags for the `Color tags` option.

 If a layer group is assigned a color tag, it will normally not be ignored.
 To also ignore layer groups with color tags, click on `More options` and check `Also apply to parent folders`.